appijumbo/simonGame/README.md

 Rather than just the traditional game, an idea for making it more fun and not a straight Simon clone, was to experiment with when the usr presses the wrong button say, a cats meow is heared and a cat, or cats paw is seen on the game as if accidentaly pressing the buttons.

 ####Educational role
-This could instead to display other information so when the cat meows (randomly) the user has to enter an answer to a question
+This could be used in an education role wherby the cat meows (randomly) and its paw appears , then a mmultiple choice question needs to be answered via the Simon UI.

 ![educational version of Simon game](./design_stuff/images/Simon game with questions_v1.jpg)

-A SQL database could be implemented to record player names, scores etc.
+Furthermore player nick names, scores etc. could be stored in localStorage or even on a remote SQL database.

-This could also be used to provide a back-end for parents and teachers to analyse the educational performance of players.
+Such a database could also be used to provide a back-end for parents and teachers to analyse the educational performance of players, as well as providing an api for new questions.
+Security would obviously have to be carefully considered too of course.